-Moving homes has to be one of the most stressful things you can do.
-You have to worry about what to pack, how to pack it, and how much money you will have to spend getting your stuff to your new home.
-It’s a huge job, which can leave you completely overwhelmed, especially if the move is a long-distance one.
+Moving homes must be one of the most stressful things you can do.
+You have to worry about what to pack, how, and how much money you will have to spend getting your stuff to your new home.
+It’s a tremendous job, which can overwhelm you, especially if the move is long-distance.

 Unfortunately, you are not the only one feeling the moving anxiety.
 Your dog is susceptible to disruptions in its daily routine.
 With the chaos of packing bags, loading furniture, and organizing boxes, you can bet that Lassie is not too happy about changing homes either.